Generative Modelling of L\'evy Area for High Order SDE Simulation: Discriminator

 where $\mathbb{P}_{\mathcal{M}}$ denotes the distribution of the linear mapping $M$ and $\lVert \cdot \rVert_{HS}$ denotes the Hilbert–Schmidt norm.
 As was the case with the discriminator for the standard characteristic function, we parameterize the law of linear mappings $\mathbb{P}_{\mathcal{M}}$ by an empirical measure

 where $\delta$ denotes the Dirac measure and each $M_i$ can be parametrized as learnable coefficients and optimized using gradient-based methods.
 For computation and optimization details of UCFD, please refer to \cite{HangPCF}.

-Let $X = (W_1, A_1)$, then the benefits of UCFD compared to the standard characteristic function distance include: \begin{enumerate}[label=\arabic*)] \item Standard uniqueness results hold as $\text{UCF}_1(X)$ recovers the standard characteristic function. \item Since $\mathfrak{g}_1$ is a subspace of $\mathfrak{g}_n$ for any $n>2$, $\mathcal{U}_M$ possesses a richer structure than $\mathbb{C}$ for any linear mapping $M$ into $\mathfrak{g}_n$.
+Let $X = (W_1, A_1)$, then the benefits of UCFD compared to the standard characteristic function distance include:\smallbreak \begin{enumerate}[label=\arabic*)] \item Standard uniqueness results hold as $\text{UCF}_1(X)$ recovers the standard characteristic function.\smallbreak \item Since $\mathfrak{g}_1$ is a subspace of $\mathfrak{g}_n$ for any $n>2$, $\mathcal{U}_M$ possesses a richer structure than $\mathbb{C}$ for any linear mapping $M$ into $\mathfrak{g}_n$.
 Although using $\mathfrak{g}_1$ already encodes enough information to determine the random variable, embedding the random variable into Lie algebra of a higher degree appears to provide a more efficient way of representing the information that characterizes the random variable.
-The richer structure of $M$ seems to allow more discriminative power, and in particular $\sup_{\P_{\MM}}\text{UCFD}_{n}(X, Y)$ is non-decreasing in $n$ due to the inclusion $\mathfrak{g}_n\xhookrightarrow{} \mathfrak{g}_{n+1}$.
-Empirically, we found that the training procedure became stabilized in comparison to the standard characteristic function. \end{enumerate}
+Empirically, using the unitary characteristic function led to a more stable training procedure compared to the standard one.\smallbreak \end{enumerate}

 {\mathcal{S}}